thlorenz/cardinal/themes/README.md

 You can create more themes by copying and then editing the [empty theme](https://github.com/thlorenz/cardinal/blob/master/themes/empty.js) which is provided for that purpose.

+The [hide semicolons theme](https://github.com/thlorenz/cardinal/blob/master/themes/hide-semicolons.js) has the added benefit of making all semicolons invisible.
+This makes code more readable at times.

+Find out how to change the theme used by cardinal [here](https://github.com/thlorenz/cardinal#theme).

 # sharing themes

 To add your theme to the cardinal built-in themes, follow the below steps: